Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Introduction

-One of the main definition of semantic \relaxation proposed and used in the literature is \koo \cite{afek2010quasi,henzinger2013quantitative,Talmage2017,Haas:2013:DQS:2482767.2482789,rihani2015brief,wimmer2015lock}. \koo semantics allow operations to occur out of order within a given $k$ bound, e.g. a pop operation of a \koo stack can remove any item among the $k$ topmost stack items.
-By allowing a \popo operation to remove any item among the $k$ topmost stack items, the extended stack semantics do not anymore impose a single \access point.
-Thus, they allow for potentially more efficient stack designs with reduced synchronisation overhead.
+One of the main definitions of data structure semantic \relaxation, proposed and used in the literature, is \koo \cite{afek2010quasi,henzinger2013quantitative,Talmage2017,Haas:2013:DQS:2482767.2482789,rihani2015brief,wimmer2015lock}. \koo semantics allow operations to occur out of order within a given $k$ bound, e.g. a pop operation of a \koo stack can remove any item among the $k$ topmost stack items.
+By allowing a \popo operation to remove any item among the $k$ topmost stack items, the extended stack semantics do not anymore impose by definition a single \access point for all its operations.
+Thus, allowing for potentially more efficient stack designs with lower synchronisation overhead.

-\Relaxation can be exploited to achieve improved parallelism by increasing the number of disjoint \access points, or by increasing \processor local data processing.
-Disjoint \access is popularly achieved by distributing operating over multiple instances of a given data structure \cite{Haas:2013:DQS:2482767.2482789,rihani2015brief,DBLP:conf/concur/HaasHHKLPSSV16}.
-On the other hand, the locality is generally achieved through binding single \processor \access to the same memory location for specific operations \cite{wimmer2015lock,gidron2012salsa,DBLP:conf/concur/HaasHHKLPSSV16}.
+Semantics \relaxation can be exploited to better use disjoint \access points to achieve improved parallelism and \processor local data processing \cite{DBLP:conf/wdag/RukundoAT19}.
+Disjoint \access is popularly achieved by distributing data structure operations over multiple disjoint instances of a given data structure \cite{Haas:2013:DQS:2482767.2482789,rihani2015brief,DBLP:conf/concur/HaasHHKLPSSV16,DBLP:conf/esa/Williams0D21}.
+On the other hand, the locality is generally achieved through letting a \processor stick to the same memory location for a given number of consecutive operations \cite{wimmer2015lock,gidron2012salsa,DBLP:conf/concur/HaasHHKLPSSV16}.

-In this paper, we introduce an efficient two-dimensional algorithmic design framework, that uses multiple instances (\substructures) of a given data structure as shown in Figure \ref{fig:2Dframework}.
-The first dimension of the framework is the number of \substructures operations are spread to, in order to benefit from parallelism through disjoint \access points; the second dimension is the number of consecutive operations that can occur on the same \substructure in order to benefit from data locality.
-We use two parameters to control the dimensions; \width for the first dimension (horizontal) and \depth for the second dimension (vertical) ass shown in Figure \ref{fig:2Dframework}.
+In this paper, we introduce an efficient two-dimensional algorithmic design framework, that uses disjoint multiple instances (\substructures) of a given data structure as shown in Figure \ref{fig:2Dframework}.
+The first dimension of the framework is the number of \substructures operations are spread to, in order to benefit from parallelism through disjoint \access points.
+The second dimension is the number of consecutive operations that can occur on the same \substructure in order to benefit from data locality by a \processor sticking to the same memory location for a given number of operations.
+We use two parameters to control the dimensions; \width for the first dimension (horizontal) and \depth for the second dimension (vertical) as shown in Figure \ref{fig:2Dframework}.